Updates

 • End Bidding: Clearly announce the close with a bell or music.
 Collect the bid sheets or lock the app so no more bids can be placed.

 • Process Winners: Quickly tally the bids and notify the winners so they know what they’ve won.
-Set up a smooth checkout with multiple payment options like cash, cards, mobile apps like Paypal and even checks).
+Set up a smooth checkout with multiple payment options like cash, cards, mobile apps like PayPal and even checks).

 • Tip: Offer a “winner’s pickup” station the next day for people that don’t need to grab their items immediately.
 This helps with congestion at your checkout point and keeps the event festive.